mjago/blog/_posts/2018-05-17-installing-multimonNG-on-ubuntu.md

 ---
 layout:      post
-title:       "Installing multimonNG (and qmake) on Ubuntu 17.10"
+title:       "Installing MultimonNG (and QMake) on Ubuntu 17.10"
 category:    Posix
-tags:        [qmake, qt5, ubuntu, multimonNG, "amateur radio"]
+tags:        [QMake, Qt5, Ubuntu, MultimonNG, "Amateur Radio"]
 image:
   thumbnail: /images/multimonNG.png
 ---

-I needed a copy of **qmake** to install **multimonNG** on Ubuntu 17.10.
+I needed a copy of **qmake** to install **MultimonNG** on Ubuntu 17.10.

 Unfortunately this turned out *not* to be as easy as *sudo apt install qmake*!
-So for the next time I need **multimonNG** on a different posix system this is what I ended up doing:-
+So for the next time I need **MultimonNG** on a different posix system this is what I ended up doing:-

 ## Installation